 “We would rather prospective students focus on their studies rather than their inability to take the SAT or ACT due to test centers closing,” said Heather Kim, vice president for marketing and enrollment.
 “Given the nature of what is happening with the Coronavirus, we will continue to make quality, holistic admission decisions for those students who are either unable to test or who choose not to submit test scores.”

-Anderson University is on a mission to educate students for lives of faith and service, offering more than 60 undergraduate majors, 30 three-year degrees, 20 NCAA Division III intercollegiate sports, alongside adult and graduate programs.
-The private, liberal arts institution is fully accredited and recognized among top colleges for its business, computer science, cybersecurity, dance, engineering, nursing, and teacher education programs.
-Anderson University was established in 1917 in Anderson, Indiana, by the Church of God.
+Anderson University educates students for lives of faith and service, offering more than 50 undergraduate majors, 30 three-year degrees, 20 NCAA Division III intercollegiate sports, alongside adult and graduate programs.
+The private, liberal arts institution is fully accredited and recognized for excellence in business, computer science, cybersecurity, engineering, music, nursing, psychology, and teacher education programs.
+Established in 1917 in Anderson, Indiana, by the Church of God, the university remains committed to its Christ-centered mission.